SCCapstone/flux/README.md

 Replace /path/to/test/file.side with the file location for where the test file is on your computer.
 It should be inside of the tests folder of the flux directory.

+Python testing is accomplished by running the following command inside of the directory that contains the manage.py file:

+python manage.py test

 # Authors

 Dhruv Patel dhruvbp@email.sc.edu